-- C1 Provide a car park layout that maximises visibility and legibility. - C2 Ensure dedicated pedestrian entry and egress points to the public car parking are available from the plaza, Kiaora Lane, Patterson Street, Anderson Street and the supermarket entry. - C3 Access to liftwells and stairways or directions to the car park access points must be clearly visible from every car parking space. - Car parking spaces for disabled people should be located in highly visible and accessible locations and in proximity to lifts and ramps. - C5 Dedicated bicycle parking is to be provided in a convenient location at the rate of 1 bicycle per 25 car spaces. - C6 Dedicated motorbike parking is to be provided in a convenient location at the rate of 1 motorbike per 25 car spaces. - C7 Lighting throughout the car park must conform to the requirements of AS 2890 Off Street Car parking and AS 1680.2 Interior Lighting. - C8 Pedestrian access ways to, from and around the car park must be well lit. - C9 A ground level through-site pedestrian footpath linking the plaza and Anderson Street must, as a minimum, incorporate the following design and operational features: - a) dignified, direct and unobstructed access rom the plaza to Anderson Street; - b) have a minimum clear width cf2.5m; - c) have a minimum headroon, of 3m. - C10 Vehicular access to the car park and loading docks south of Kiaora Lane is not to be provided from Kiaora Lane, unless it can be demonstrated that a turntable solution for the Kiaora Lane/Pattersen Street loading dock is not feasible. - C11 Access to loading locks may be from Kiaora Road and Patterson Street only, unless it can be demonstrated that a turntable solution for the Kiaora Lane/Patterson Street loading dock is not reasible. - C12 If a loading dock is located off Patterson Street, the design and size of the dock must be limited to accommodate fixed rigid vehicles only (i.e. not semi-trailers). - Vehicle ramps between car parking levels are to be enclosed to contain noise and light spill impacts.
-The walls and ceiling of the ramp enclosure are to be provided with an appropriately selected and effective fire resistant, sound absorbing facing (an approved acoustical spray, or modular acoustical panels/tiles) to provide an effective reduction of the reverberant characteristics of that area. - C14 Loading docks are to be designed to minimise conflict between pedestrians and vehicles. - C15 Loading docks are to be as unobtrusive as reasonably possible.
+- C1 Provide a car park layout that maximises visibility and legibility. - C2 Ensure dedicated pedestrian entry and egress points to the public car parking are available from the plaza, Kiaora Lane, Patterson Street, Anderson Street and the supermarket entry. - C3 - Car parking spaces for disabled people should be located in highly visible and accessible locations and in proximity to lifts and ramps.

+Dedicated bicycle parking is to be provided the bicycle parking is to be provided to be provi C4 - C5 1 bicycle per 25 car spaces. - Dedicated motorbike parking is to be provided in a convenient location at the rate of C6 1 motorbike per 25 car spaces. - Lighting throughout the car park must conform to the requirements of AS 2890 Off Street C7 Car parking and AS 1680.2 Interior Lighting. - Pedestrian access ways to, from and around the car park must be well lit.
+C8 - C9 A ground level through-site pedestrian footpath linking the plaza and Anderson Street must, as a minimum, incorporate the following esign and operational features: - a) dignified, direct and unobstructed access from the plaza to Anderson Street; - b) have a minimum clear width of 2.5m; - c) have a minimum headroom or 3m. - C10 Vehicular access to the car park and loading docks south of Kiaora Lane is not to be provided from Kiaora Lane, Inless it can be demonstrated that a turntable solution for the Kiaora Lane/Patterson Street loading dock is not feasible. - Access to loading docks may be from Kiaora Road and Patterson Street only, unless it can be demonstrated that a turntable solution for the Kiaora Lane/Patterson Street loading dock is not feasible. - If a loading dock is located off Patterson Street, the design and size of the dock must be limited to accommodate fixed rigid vehicles only (i.e. not semi-trailers). - Vehicle ramps between car parking levels are to be enclosed to contain noise and light spill impacts.
+The walls and ceiling of the ramp enclosure are to be provided with an appropriately selected and effective fire resistant, sound absorbing facing (an approved acoustical spray, or modular acoustical panels/tiles) to provide an effective reduction of the reverberant characteristics of that area. - C14 Loading docks are to be designed to minimise conflict between pedestrians and vehicles. - Loading docks are to be as unobtrusive as reasonably possible.